ak9999/hadamard-opencl/README.md

-# Vector Multiplication Demo with OpenCL
+# Hadamard Product Demo with OpenCL

 This program takes advantage of the GPU by using a OpenCL kernel to perform the multiplication.